Cruise Advice For the Best Palermo Port Experience

 Walking (Best Option):

-For most visitors, walking is the easiest and most enjoyable way to explore.
-From the port, you can reach the main streets and Teatro Politeama in about 10 to 15 minutes.
+Walking is the easiest and most enjoyable way to explore.
+The main streets and Teatro Politeama are about 10 to 15 minutes from the port.
 Along the way, you’ll pass local shops, cafés, and historic buildings, which makes the walk part of the experience.

 Public Bus (Cheapest):